Advanced Training Methods for Competitive Age-Group Triathletes

 The base phase typically lasts 8-12 weeks and focuses on building aerobic capacity.
-Training is predominantly low intensity—zone 2 heart rate—with high volume.
-You’re building the foundation upon which all faster work will sit.
+Training is predominantly low intensity with high volume.
+You are building the foundation upon which all faster work will sit.

 During base phase, most workouts should feel conversational.
 You should be able to speak in complete sentences while training.
-If you’re breathing too hard to talk, you’re going too fast for base building.
+If you are breathing too hard to talk, you are going too fast for base building.

 The build phase introduces intensity while maintaining the aerobic foundation.
 Lasting 6-8 weeks, this phase includes threshold work, race-pace sessions, and sport-specific workouts that simulate race demands.